 Have you wondered how to purge, declutter and organize your home?
 Ridding your home of excess clutter and unwanted items can be a daunting task, especially if you try to tackle it all in a single day.
-One of the golden rules of cleaning up your home is to take it slow and steady, especially if you have other important commitments to worry about.
-This is actually the biggest roadblock when it comes to clearing up your home.
-A lot of people believe that they have other responsibilities that are slightly more important than maintaining their home and they find themselves inundated with too much stuff.
+One of the golden rules of cleaning and organizing your home is to take it slow and steady, especially if you have other important commitments to worry about.
+A lot of people believe they have other responsibilities that are more important than maintaining their home and they find themselves inundated with too much stuff.
 The best way to keep from being overwhelmed by clutter is to spend a short amount of time each day putting things in place.

-So in this post, we’ll be taking a look at a couple of stress-free ways to slowly purge and declutter your home and finally clear up some of the unsightly mess in your home.
+So in this post, we’ll be taking a look at a couple of stress-free ways to slowly purge and declutter your home.

 Work from one room to another

-One of the biggest mistakes people make is trying to tackle their entire house when decluttering.
-This can be extremely time-consuming.
+One of the biggest mistakes people make is trying to declutter their entire house all at once.
+This can be a huge project and extremely time-consuming.
 It can lead to frustration and may cause you to abandon the actual process.
 In addition, it’ll feel daunting because you have a huge task ahead of you.
-This can put a lot of people off decluttering their home.
-The better option is to actually work on one room at a time, working from room to room.
+This can put a lot of people off the purging process and decluttering efforts altogether.
+The better option is to do a little bit at a time, working from room to room.
 Start with your living room or any other room that you use on a regular basis, then work from one end of the room to another.
 Work through it slowly and you’ll see gradual improvement, even if you only spend a few minutes each day cleaning up.

 Keeping track of your progress

 One of the best ways to motivate yourself while decluttering is to take before and after pictures of a room or section.
 It’s a great way to see your progress and it’s also something you can share with friends and family members for a bit of encouragement.
-You can think of it as a pack on your back for a job well done.
+You can think of it as a pat on the back for a job well done.

 If you have a lot of stuff, designate a room as storage

-If you’re lucky enough to have an extra room available, you can designate it as a storage room to dump all of your stuff in to be sorted and either thrown out or stored into its own box or shelf.
+If you’re lucky enough to have an extra room available, you can designate it as a storage room.
+You can dump all of your extra stuff there to be sorted.
 Alternatively, you could also consider renting a storage shed if you don’t have much space in your home or garden.
 The first step is to go through every single item and ask a few simple questions.
 Is this in good condition and if so it is worth keeping or worth donating?
 If you have items that are in good shape you could consider selling them at a consignment shop and you may be able to make a small commission.

 Different storage ideas

 After you have completed sorting an entire room it is the perfect time to consider new storage solutions.
-There are countless different storage & organizing ideas for you to try out.
-Whether it’s hanging wire baskets, under-stair storage options or adding shelves to your basement, there are many creative ways to add a bit more storage space to your home.
+There are countless different storage & organizing ideas to try.
+Whether it’s hanging wire baskets, under-stair storage options, or adding shelves to your basement, there are many creative ways to add a bit more storage space to your home.
 We suggest trying out a range of different ideas once you’ve managed to clear up some of the clutter.
-This will give you more space to store your belongings without simply dumping it into boxes and stacking them high.
+This will give you more space to store your belongings without simply dumping them into boxes and stacking them high.

 Click Here for CHAS’ HOUSE HOME TOUR VIDEO